beangoben/spearmint_docker/ody_bo/README.md

 These scripts are made to run spearmint as a bayesian optimizer on a local machine as a docker image.
 Job files are created and monitored and then results parsed out to create new jobs.
 Jobs are submitted to a supercomputer cluster using slurm.

-Use for optimizing the hyperparameters for a variational autoencoder on MNIST data.
+The example included is for optimizing the hyperparameters for a variational autoencoder on MNIST data.

 ![](templates/diagram.png)